blacktop/symbolicator/README.md

 ## Generate NEW signatures

-First open a macOS KDK kernel or extension with symbol information and wait until it's done analyzing

 You can set these ENV VARS to control the the outputed signature's metadata

 - `TARGET` The target binary. (e.g. com.apple.driver.AppleHIDKeyboard)